Derek Kennard

-Derek Craig Kennard (born September 9, 1962) is a former American football guard and center in the National Football League for the St. Louis/Phoenix Cardinals, New Orleans Saints, and Dallas Cowboys.
-He also was a member of the Los Angeles Express in the United States Football League.
-He played college football at University of Nevada, Reno.
+Derek Craig Kennard (born September 9, 1962) is an American former professional football player who was a guard and center in the National Football League (NFL) for the St. Louis/Phoenix Cardinals, New Orleans Saints, and Dallas Cowboys.
+He also was a member of the Los Angeles Express in the United States Football League (USFL).
+He played college football for the Nevada Wolf Pack.

-Early years
+Early life

 Kennard attended Edison High School, where he was an offensive tackle and his No. 73 jersey was retired in 1996.
 He accepted a football scholarship from the University of Nevada, Reno, where he was a second-team All-Big Sky as a sophomore, and All-Big Sky as a junior and senior.
 He was named to the Division I-AA All-American as an offensive tackle in 1983.

 In 1996, he was inducted into Nevada Athletics Hall of Fame and he also is part of the Big Sky Conference Silver Anniversary team.

 Professional career

-Los Angeles Express (USFL)
+Los Angeles Express

-Kennard was selected by the Los Angeles Express in the third round (53rd overall) of the 1984 USFL Draft.
+Kennard was selected by the Los Angeles Express in the third round (53rd overall) of the 1984 USFL draft.
 He was converted into a guard and played in 20 games during 2 seasons.